maurasaxon/Saxon-Portfolio/Final_Project_COMPLETE.md

 Summary of Approach:

-I want the final product of this project to be a way to learn more about and get involved in helping WHAMGlobal.
+I want the final product of this project to be a way to learn more about and get involved in helping WHAMGlobal and Adagio Health.
 WHAMGlobal is the Women's Health Activist Movement and they partner with the Jewish Healthcare Foundation in Pittsburgh.
 WHAMGlobal is moving their focus from Infant Mortality to Maternal Mortality; they are trying to bring the mother back into the picture.
 For example, many statistics I found addressed Maternal Mortality in terms of low-birth-weight babies.
 While a low-birth-weight can indicate a mother that was dealing with co-morbidities and stress, it is reflected as an outcome for the health of a baby rather than the mother.
 I wanted to use indicators that directly impacted the mother, so I used prenatal care statistics.

-Since the audience of this presentation are Pittsburgh graduate students, I wanted to promote a local organization that they could somehow help.
-Furhtermore, the Commission on Gender Equity in Pittsburgh is gaining traction and I thought it would be important for my classmates to know that Pittsburgh is trying to make an effort in the Maternal Health space.
+Adagio Health is a health system that helps low socio-economic status women receive proper health care.
+Adagio just recently hosted the Symposium on Women's Health and hosted a wide variety of speakers promoting Maternal Health.
+Adagio provides quality care for women throughout Pennsylvania.
+Since the audience of this presentation are Pittsburgh graduate students, I wanted to promote a somewhat local organization that they could somehow help.

 # Design and User Research